jtannas/js-charting/README.md

 able to open the file in a browser and see the results.

 ### `index.js`
-This is the entry point for the code that I am building - kind of like a command hub.
-All interaction with the graphing code should be done via functions exported from this file.
+This is the javascript for index html file.
+It is for making example charts - the actual API is not implemented here

 ### `learning-resources.yml`
 This is a file listing out the various resources I used when learning how to build